 Today is World Oceans Day.
 A day to celebrate and raise awareness for the ever changing expanse that covers over 70% of our planet.
 A day for ocean conservation.

 My personal love of the oceans is profound and has grown along with me.
 In my final year of high school I wrote a 20 page paper for my World Issues class, highlighting the threats to coral reefs.
 In 2013, Blackfish and the many books written about orcas opened my eyes to the issue of captivity.
-The next year, Mission Blue introduced me to Dr. Sylvia Earle, a renowned oceanographer working to protect the world’s oceans.
+The next year, watching the documentary Mission Blue introduced me to Dr. Sylvia Earle, a renowned oceanographer working to protect the world’s oceans.

 But my most influential ocean education has been traveling.
 To touch the ocean, to see within the ocean, and to witness the impact that the ocean has on communities ever increases my love for it.
 Today, more than ever, I feel the need to do my part in helping to keep the ocean thriving for generations to come.

 I am an educator by profession, and believe that there is no better tool for change than education.
 All of these tips are things I have learned through traveling, and try my best to practice myself.
 Whether you are looking to increase your efforts or you are just learning how to better care for the ocean, there is something on this list for you.

 “It is the greatest of all mistakes to do nothing, because you can only do little- do what you can.” – Sydney Smith

 This year it seems as if the spotlight is really on plastic.
 A few years ago a statistic kept popping up that stated “By 2050 there will be more plastic than fish in the sea.”
 That really stuck with me and I have tried my part in making changes in my daily life- reusable grocery bags, refillable water bottles and better recycling.

 On my vacation to Australia I noticed there is one single-use plastic that is commonly used by travelers and in everyday use: a plastic straw.